 Kamilla has taken part in prestigious programmes such as the Britten Pears Young Artists Programme, the International Musicians Seminar at Prussia Cove, and the London Masterclasses.
 She has been awarded scholarships and prizes by the Lions Club, Herndon Arts Council, Northern Virginia Music Teacher's Association, the National Merit Program, the National Achievement Program, Yale University, the RNCM and the Britten Pears Foundation.
 Kamilla has also performed in solo and chamber music masterclasses with artists such as Norma Fischer, Rita Wagner, Charles Owen, Susan Tomes, Paul Roberts, Christian Gerhaher, Boris Berman, Clifton Matthews, Ralph Kirschbaum and Bernhard Greenhouse.

-In addition to performing, Kamilla is also a teacher at the World Heart Beat Music Academy, and runs a vibrant private studio.
-She is also committed to volunteer efforts, and since 2008 has organised concerts and events in aid of Liberian children and education with her charity, Music for Liberia.
+Kamilla is committed to volunteer efforts, and since 2008 has organised concerts and events in aid of Liberian children and education with her charity, Music for Liberia.
 Kamilla has twice had the honour of performing for the President of Liberia, Ellen Johnson Sirleaf, and in 2012 the President thanked Kamilla and Music for Liberia's artists for their 'generosity and compassion to help us address a critical problem.'
 In recognition of her work with Music for Liberia, she was recently awarded a Jack Petchey Award for her service to young people.
 In 2020, Kamilla also launched the education initiative #EveryVoiceChallenge, a curated collection of piano music which promotes composers of colour to piano teachers and students.